 What is the purpose of hospice care?

-The goal of hospice is to focus on quality of life, symptom management and comfort care, instead of repeated visits to physician office or hospitals.
+The goal of hospice is to focus on the quality of life, symptom management and comfort care, instead of repeated visits to a physician’s office or the hospital.

 Where is hospice care provided?

 Hospice care is provided wherever a patient resides, whether in their own home, the home of a loved one, personal care home, assisted living facility, or long-term care facility.